benlubas/cmp2lsp/README.md

 # cmp2lsp

-_Early software warning: I made this plugin in a few hours while recovering from an illness, there are a ton of obvious features missing, and probably even more bugs.
-At this time I've only tested with cmp-path and neorg._

 Convert nvim-cmp sources to native LSP sources, allowing you to use your favorite nvim-cmp sources with any completion engine.
 Native, mini-completion, care, coq, blink, whatever.